 - *

-- * @param b The boolean
+- * @param b The boolean to be printed

 - * @throws java.io.IOException If an error occured while writing